jdcc2/touchpadkiller/README.md

 # Touchpadkiller
 Program to disable the touchpad while typing for Ubuntu.
-Includes an indicator in the panel.
+Includes an indicator for the panel.

 Uses the generic input event interface in Linux (/dev/input/*) to disable the touchpad while typing.
 This can be usefull for touchpads which have incomplete driver support and are configured as generic input devices.